IndiGo Confirms Continued Operational Stability Ahead of Holiday Season

 Consumer Complaints and Regulatory Response

 The ministry received complaints on the National Consumer Helpline regarding various issues stemming from IndiGo's operational disruptions.
 Khare explained that consumers faced problems with ticket cancellations, full refunds, and partial refund disputes that customers found incorrect.
 Some passengers also sought compensation after missing connecting flights and facing other travel consequences.
+The complaints have been forwarded to the aviation regulator through Air Seva, the government's air travel grievance platform.

-December Operational Crisis Impact
+December Operational Crisis and Schedule Reduction

-Daily Flights: 2,100-2,200 flights
+Original Daily Flights: 2,144 flights

 Historical Stock Returns for Interglobe Aviation